Bill Lockyer

 William Westwood Lockyer (born May 8, 1941) is an American politician and lawyer from the state of California.
-A Democrat, he served in both houses of the state legislature, having been a member of the California State Assembly from 1973 to 1982 and the California State Senate from 1982 to 1998.
+A Democrat, he served in both houses of the state legislature.
 He spent the last four years of his State Senate tenure as president pro tempore.
 He then served as California Attorney General from 1999 to 2007, and as California State Treasurer from 2007 to 2015.

 Early life and education

 Lockyer was born in Hayward, California, on May 8, 1941.
 He attended the University of California, Berkeley, graduating with a B.A. in Political Science in 1965.
-The following year, he received a Teaching Credential from CSU in Hayward, then worked for his father's roofing company and as a fork-lift driver at Ward's before getting his first job with the Legislature on the staff of Assemblyman Robert W. Crown.
+His first job with the California legislature was on the staff of Assemblyman Robert W. Crown.
 In 1986, Lockyer graduated with a J.D. from University of the Pacific McGeorge School of Law.
-(He returned to the classroom in 2009 as a non-tenured college professor, teaching undergraduate courses in American State Politics at the University of Southern California and the University of California at Irvine.)
-With his early legislative experience, Lockyer began his own political career as a School Board member of the San Leandro Unified School District, as chair of the Alameda County Democratic Central Committee, and California coordinator of Senator George McGovern's 1972 campaign for the Presidency.
+Lockyer began his own political career as a member of the San Leandro Unified School District school board.